-Founded in 1913, the Castlemaine Art Museum has a unique collection of Australian art and fascinating historical artefacts reflecting the early history of the district.
+Founded in 1913, the Castlemaine Art Museum has a unique collection of Australian art, First Nations cultural material and historical artefacts reflecting the early history of the region.

 Castlemaine Art Museum (CAM) is a company limited by guarantee and is administered in the public interest to collect, preserve and display works of art, to present their history and background and provide community enrichment.
 CAM’s directors are a combination of directors elected by CAM’s members and directors appointed by the Board.
 Private trustees own the building and the collection which CAM administers.
 State and local government support is provided, and the gallery has a strong tradition of support from benefactors, local families, artists and patrons.